Bloodline Champions: Gameplay

-The controls in Bloodline Champions are similar to a first-person shooter, as the bloodline's movement is controlled using the W, A, S, and D keys.
+Unlike most visually-similar games with a top-down camera, controls in Bloodline Champions are similar to a first-person shooter, as the bloodline's movement is controlled using the W, A, S, and D keys.
 The primary two abilities are mapped to the left and right mouse buttons, and the rest of the abilities are used with the Q, E, R, F, and space keys.
 Almost all the abilities are aimed, where the direction of the ability is determined by the position of the cursor on the screen relative to the champion's position.
-There are two different camera modes; Free Look and Static.
-The static camera stays over the characters head at all times regardless of the location of the players cursor.
-The Free Look camera allows the player to control their camera with the cursor.
-A few defensive abilities are directed by hovering the cursor on the desired recipient, and some abilities target a specific location on the playing field.